 - Solo entrepreneur to small business (less than 30 employees) –

-Pain point – while these businesses understand they need marketing, they tend to rely on word of mouth to generate new business.
+Pain point: While these businesses understand they need marketing, they rely on word of mouth to generate new business.
 They either do not have the knowledge or resources to market effectively.
-Marketing is an afterthought when they are need of new business.
+Marketing is an afterthought when they need new business.
 This results in feast or famine revenue cycles.

 Solution – While we offer direct services to these clients, our primary objective is to equip them with the knowledge and resources to understand their marketing needs.
 With limited budgets, many of these solutions are DIY, but it offers them a framework to develop a strategy to meet their marketing needs.
-They come to learn what they don’t know, so they can figure out whether to develop a solution in-house or to outsource it.
+In addition, they come to learn what they don’t know to figure out whether to develop a solution in-house or outsource it.